devcomp-io/devcomp.io/www/roadmap.md

 ===================

   1. Refining of Primitive Components (Primitives)
     The set of principles and components that will act as the fabric of all systems.
+    * Facilitated by Christoph to ensure the interests of devcomp.io and community are met.
     * **Looking for leadership**

   2. Weaving of Primitive Components (Weaving)
     The set of conventions and abstractions that will act to shape the first hackable dev system and support it's community.

-    * Lead by Christoph by building devcomp.io
+    * Lead by Christoph by building devcomp.io and upstream primitive libraries.
     * **Looking for contributors**